swup/custom-payload-plugin/readme.md

 The plugin adds support for sending a custom payload format from server, to reduce the size of payload data.
 An example of such payload can be a JSON with page title and swup containers only.
-This custom payload can be sent from server based on the `X-Requested-With` header which swup sets to values `swup`.
+This custom payload can be sent from server based on the `X-Requested-With` header which swup sets to value `swup`.

 ## Instalation